ShahidaMahtab/employee-details/README.md

 # Employee Working In a Company

-This project was bootstrapped with [Create React App](https://employee-details-12.netlify.app/).
+This project was created using react [Employee Details](https://employee-details-12.netlify.app/).

 ## Website Details
 Ⓘ The website  consist of  2 section where one section includes employee